Corn Plant or Happy Plant

 - Soil – A well drained soil is essential, wet soils will cause problems with the roots system.

 - Foliage – Green with pale yellow variegation.

 - Height – Over time the plant can reach 3 metres (10ft) plus.

 Pruning Dracaena Massangeana

-- You can prune the plant as the plant gets taller and the lower foliage looses its attractiveness.
+- Prune the plant as the plant gets taller and the lower foliage looses its attractiveness.

-- You can simply cut the stem back to the desired heigh and it will form new heads.
+- Simply cut the stem back to the desired heigh and it will form new heads.

 - The best time to prune is when the plant is in active growth in spring to summer.